pow123/Getting-Started-Git/_episodes/03-create.md

 > ## Activity 3B: Adding and Tracking Changes
-> Open notes.txt in text editor and add the following line of text to it: "Chapter 2 notes"
+> Open notes.txt in text editor and add the following line of text to it: "Day 2 notes"
 > Save your changes and track your changes with Git.
 >
 > > ## Solution
 > >
 > > Open `notes.txt`, add the text, save and close.
-(Or, from the command line, type `open -t notes.txt` to open it in BBEdit.
+(Or, from the command line, type `open -t notes.txt` to open it in BBEdit, if installed.
 > > When we run git status now, it tells us that a file it already knows about has been modified.
 You can also see your new additions to `notes.txt` with `cat`:
 > > ~~~
 > > $ cat notes.txt
-> > Chapter 1 notes
+> > Day 1 notes
-> > Chapter 2 notes
+> > Day 2 notes
 > >
 > > $ git status
 > > On branch master